isathar/Blender_UE4_VectorFieldEditor/README.md

 Allows creation and manipulation of vector fields using Blender particle simulations and vector math operations, as well as importing/exporting FGA files used by Unreal Engine 4.

-Requires Blender 2.8.
+- Requires Blender 2.8 and up.

-The menu is in an inconvenient place at the moment since this is just a quick update to get it working on Blender 2.8.
-You'll need to resize the toolbar to see all the options.
+- The menu panel can be found in the Panels section in the right part of the workspace.
+The documentation hasn't been updated to reflect this yet.

 -------------------------------------------------------------------------------------------------------

-**New Documentation is available here**: https://github.com/isathar/Blender_UE4_VectorFieldEditor/wiki (or the wiki link on the side)
+**Out-of-date Documentation is available here**: https://github.com/isathar/Blender_UE4_VectorFieldEditor/wiki (or the wiki link on the side)
 - Very out of date, will be updated as soon as time permits.